 - other expenses unrelated to camps, sports or excursions.

 Schools are responsible for:

 - communicating to families the availability of CSEF to eligible students

-- entering all applications onto the (login required) for processing before 13 August 2021
+- entering all applications onto the (staff login required) for processing before 13 August 2021

 - ensuring any monies received from the CSEF are used for the cost of camps, sport or excursions for the benefit of the eligible student

 - communicating to an eligible student’s parent/carer as to how the school intends to allocate the CSEF payment to help the student.

 Schools must process applications for CSEF payments as set out in the guidance by 13 August 2021.